ajtarragona/censat-client/README.md

 ##### createInstance($census_name, $entity_name, $fields)
 Create an instance in a given census and entity.
-Fields must be a  key-value array with the field names and its values.
-For multiple values like selects, relations or grids, use arrays.

 Returns the created instance or an exception.

+- Fields must be a key-value array with the field names and its values.
+- For multiple values like selects, relations, documents or grids, use arrays.
+- Select and relation fields expect the ID of the related values.
+- Document-type fields expect and array with 'file-name' and 'file-content' (binary content)
+- Integration fields (like LDAP users and UOs) expect the PK of the integration (username and code in the examples).

 ```php
     try{